-Bushfires force cancellation of Rally of Australia
+Hyundai win title as bushfires force cancellation of Rally of Australia

-MELBOURNE (Reuters) - The Rally of Australia was canceled on Tuesday due to the threat of bushfires near the Coffs Harbour-based event in eastern New South Wales (NSW) state.
+MELBOURNE (Reuters) - Hyundai were confirmed winners of the World Rally Championship’s manufacturers’ title after the season-ending Rally of Australia was cancelled on Tuesday due to the threat of bushfires.

-Organisers had planned to run the season-ending Nov.
-14-17 event with a dramatically shorter route but ultimately decided the risks were too high.
+Organisers had planned to run the Nov.
+14-17 event at Coffs Harbour in eastern New South Wales state with a dramatically shorter route but decided the risks were too high for the more than 1,000 officials, competitors and support personnel.

 “Considering the best interests and safety of everyone involved in the rally, and of course the wider community, it is not appropriate to conduct the rally,” Rally of Australia Event Chairman Andrew Papadopoulos said in a statement.